 There are many options that fall in this category, but two you might consider are:

 - The Herbal Academy, mentioned previously, offers multiple herb study programs at various levels.
 They combine traditional knowledge with modern research, so you get a well-rounded approach to herbalism.
 Many Christians have enjoyed their studies with this school and I’ve enjoyed the short courses I’ve gone through.

 - Michael Moore (the herbalist, not the film producer) taught many of today’s practicing herbalists.
 Before he passed away, he chose to offer his Southwest School of Botanical Medicine program for free online.
 You can access the program by registering here.

 Study with an Herb School or Herbalist Contrary to Christianity

-Unfortunately, there are some herbalists and herb schools who so strongly oppose Christianity that they could be considered antagonists of the faith.
+Unfortunately, some herbalists and herb schools oppose Christianity so aggressively that they could be considered antagonists of the faith.

 Some of these herbalists refer to themselves as witches or shamans and their approach to herbalism is likely to make most Christians very uncomfortable.